informedcitizenry/6502.Net/README.md

 #### Escape sequences

-All .Net escape sequences will also output, including Unicode and hex.
+All .Net escape sequences will also output, including Unicode.

 ```
             .string "He said, \"How are you?\""